 reCAPTCHA on Donorbox Forms

 Please know that reCAPTCHA version 3 is auto-enabled on Donorbox donation forms.
 No extra steps are needed to make this tool available.
 This reCAPTCHA is done without being visible to the donor.
+It is based on fingerprint data and the donor's interactions with the form.
+If the score is above a certain threshold then the user won't be presented with a visual challenge.

 Please also note that Donorbox does not collect a billing address because it produces too many false positives.
 Some donors may forget which address they used for the card or could have a typo in the address on file with their bank.
-Plus, making the donor type in their full address can potentially lower your conversion.
+Plus, making the donor type in their full address can potentially lower your conversion rates.
 When it comes to the donation checkout, less is better.

 Block Scammers who Frequently Test Cards